KuraTheDog/Prio-plus/README.md

 3. Client connects to servers, sends corresponding shares
 4. Servers recieve all shares
 5. For each share, servers check if public keys line up
-6. If relevant, servers use EdaBit share conversion to get wire shares for SNIPS, or OT share conversion if SNIPS are not needed
+6. If relevant, servers use daBit or OT share conversion to convert the values to arithmetic shares, for aggregation and SNIPS
-7. If relevent, servers run SNIPS validations
+7. If relevent, servers run validations on shares, including SNIPS
 8. Servers combine their aggregates, taking into account validitiy of shares
 9. Server 0 computes the final answer using the combined aggregates